chrisgrieser/obsidian-quadro/README.md

 ### Bug Reports & Feature Requests
 - For bug reports or feature requests, please use the [GitHub issue tracker](https://github.com/chrisgrieser/obsidian-quadro/issues).
-- For questions and general discussion about *Quadro*, please use the [GitHub Discussion Forum](https://github.com/chrisgrieser/obsidian-quadro/discussions).
+- For questions and general discussion about *Quadro*, use the [GitHub Discussion Forum](https://github.com/chrisgrieser/obsidian-quadro/discussions).